FridayDai/windows/README.md

 ## CDN
 1. The variable CDN_ENABLE should be set as 'true' in env configuration.
-2. Set one custom origin instance of clouldfront
+2. Set one custom origin instance of clouldfront.
-2. The variable CDN_ASSET_DOMAIN should be set with clouldfront asset instance domain name
+3. The variable CDN_ASSET_DOMAIN should be set with clouldfront asset instance domain name.

 ## Configuration Variables